droglenc/NCMTH107/modules/Why_Statistics_is_Important/index.md

 ## Homework

 * Questions 1.27-1.29 in [the textbook](../../book/) will assess your understanding of these materials.
+The due date will be announced in class and posted in [due dates](../../resources/Dates-Current).

 ----